marketdesignresearch/Course-Match-Preference-Simulator/README.md

 ### 2. Generating noisy students' reports, compatible with the Course Match GUI language.
 For 6 and 9 popular courses, we also provide parameters such that the resulting reported preferences match the Budish and Kessler findings regarding the accuracy of the students' reports.

-### 3. Determining a student's most preferred bundle subject to feasibility constraints and her budget, with respect to both her true preferences, and her reported ones.
+### 3. Determining a student's most preferred course schedule subject to feasibility constraints and her budget, with respect to both her true preferences, and her reported ones.

 ### 4. Determining a student's true value for any bundle.